KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

 ```
 `Customer` designates the data type of the main statistical units studied, `Address` and `Services` correspond to the types of their secondary records.

-The corresponding Khiops dictionary will be:
+The corresponding Khiops dictionary is:

 !!! success "Example: Dictionary for a star schema"
     ```kdic